-- a.
-A design that encourages people to gather in public spaces; - b.
-Having a clear transition between boundaries of public and private spaces; and - c.
-Having clear design cues as to who is to use the space and what it is to be used for.
+- a) A design that encourages people to gather in public spaces; - b) Having a clear transition between boundaries of public and private spaces; and - c) Having clear design cues as to who is to use the space and what it is to be used for.

-The development has been designed to clearly delineate spaces that are for public and private use.
-This will ensure that any potential intruders will stand out and be easily identified.
-Elements of territorial reinforcement included in the design and ongoing management of the site include:
+The McDonald's development has been designed to clearly delineate spaces that are to be used for congregation and areas that are not.
+This ensures that any potential intruders or people who are not customers of the store stand out and are easily identified.
+Elements of territorial reinforcement included in the original design and ongoing management of the operations include: